taatuut/solace-agent-mesh-core-plugins/sam-graph-database/README.md

 - **<AGENT_NAME>_AUTO_DETECT_SCHEMA** - Whether to automatically detect schema (optional, default true)
 - **<AGENT_NAME>_DB_SCHEMA** - Database schema text (required if auto_detect_schema is false)
 - **<AGENT_NAME>_SCHEMA_SUMMARY** - Natural language summary of the schema (required if auto_detect_schema is false)
-- **<AGENT_NAME>_QUERY_EXAMPLES** - List of example natural language to GQL conformant query mappings like Cypher for Neo4j (optional)
+- **<AGENT_NAME>_QUERY_EXAMPLES** - List of example natural language to Cypher conformant query mappings like Cypher for Neo4j (optional)
 - **<AGENT_NAME>_RESPONSE_GUIDELINES** - Guidelines to be attached to action responses (optional)

 ## Actions

 ### search_query
 Execute natural language queries against the Graph database.
-The query is converted to GQL and results are returned in the specified format.
+The query is converted to Cypher and results are returned in the specified format.

 Parameters:
 - **query** (required): Natural language description of the search query